Updated 11/2022

 Open to Grades: 10, 11 & 12

 Chemistry is a two-term laboratory class exploring the interactions of matter.
 Units of study include atomic structure, stoichiometry, nomenclature, chemical bonding, gases, and acids and bases.
-Its approach also emphasizes rigorous problem solving skills and quantitative laboratory work necessary for college.
-At FRHS: This course is inquiry based course that utilizes an on-line homework program called CALM.
-There is a course fee for the class course workbook.
+Its approach also emphasizes rigorous problem-solving skills and quantitative laboratory work necessary for college.
+At FRHS: This course is inquiry-based course that utilizes an on-line homework program called CALM.

 6804 Advanced Chemistry